 Perhaps one of the most important Facebook page don’ts (and dos) is the use of images.
 People love visuals and respond well to Facebook posts that include images.
 Consider including a photo of your products, your business, or the subject you’re talking about.

 You may consider using a service like Canva to come up with beautiful graphics.
 The program makes it possible for even those with a terrible eye for design to come up with rich and engaging graphics.
+Plus, it’s a quick solution if you’re a mom and new business owner (read: strapped for time).
 And, if you don’t want to do it yourself, you can always hire someone to do it for you!
 Whatever you choose, make sure your colors and branding are consistent across all of the images you post.